tsoding/contrib/README.md

 The Policy is not final and constantly changes based on the precedents during development.
 To stay updated on the Policy changes [Start Watching](https://help.github.com/en/articles/watching-and-unwatching-repositories#watching-a-single-repository) this repo.

+# 6. Spam

+Continuous spamming with unrelated Issues, Pull Requests and Comments may result in blocking from contribution to projects in Tsoding GitHub organization.

 [snitch-todo-format]: https://github.com/tsoding/snitch#unreported-todo
 [tsoding-github]: https://github.com/tsoding